• Skip to main content

 Fabric glue is a great alternative to both sewing and ironing your favorite patches.
 It’s often simple and easy to apply.

-Many types of glue are non-toxic and can be cleaned up easily before they dry, so getting them on your skin by accident isn’t a worry.
+Many types of glue are non-toxic and can be cleaned up quickly before they dry, so getting them on your skin by accident isn’t a worry.
 Many types of glue adhere quickly and can hold up to laundering.

 There are two main types of fabric glue for patches that you can choose from; the spray and the stick type.